ANCPLabOldenburg/megqc_documentation/report/ptp.md

 # Peak to Peak Amplitude
 Peak-to-Peak (PtP) amplitude refers to the difference between the highest positive peak and the lowest negative peak.
-It provides a measue of the total range of variation of the data averaged over a time interval (Gapontseva, 2023).
+It provides a measue of the total range of variation of the data averaged over a time interval.

   <img src="../static/03_PtP/01" alt="pic1" width="800px">